 Regular eating of processed meat carries big cardiovascular risks

-A global study known as the Prospective Urban Rural Epidemiology (PURE) study, which followed participants for almost a decade, found that eating processed meat on a weekly basis was associated with a significantly higher risk of cardiovascular disease.
+A global study, the Prospective Urban Rural Epidemiology (PURE) study, which followed participants for almost a decade, found that eating processed meat weekly was associated with a significantly higher risk of cardiovascular disease.
 The study did not find the same link between consumption of unprocessed red meat or poultry.

-The researchers tracked diets and health outcomes of 134,297 people from 21 countries spanning five continents for data on meat consumption and cardiovascular illnesses.
-After following them for almost 10 years, the researchers discovered consumption of 150 grams or more of processed meat every week raised the risk of cardiovascular disease by a whopping 46 percent and risk of death by 51 percent compared with those who did not eat processed meat.
+The researchers tracked the diets and health outcomes of 134,297 people from 21 countries spanning five continents to examine meat consumption and cardiovascular illnesses.
+After following them for almost 10 years, the researchers discovered that consumption of 150 grams or more of processed meat every week raised the risk of cardiovascular disease by a whopping 46 percent and the risk of death by 51 percent compared with those who did not eat processed meat.

 To give you an idea of how much processed meat that is, 150 grams is roughly equal to two jumbo-sized hot dogs, or two Italian sausages, or 19 slices of regular bacon, or seven slices of deli meat.